chipsalliance/firrtl-spec/spec.md

 ## Registers

 A register is a named stateful circuit component.
+Reads from a register return the value of the element, writes are not visible until after the positive edges of the register's clock port.

+The clock signal for a register must be of type `Clock`{.firrtl}.
+The type of a register must be a passive type (see [@sec:passive-types]).

 The following example demonstrates instantiating a register with the given name `myreg`{.firrtl}, type `SInt`{.firrtl}, and is driven by the clock signal